-In the RS, the Law on Real Estate Tax (RET) became applicable as of 1 January 2016.
+In the RS, the Law on Real Estate Tax became applicable as of 1 January 2016.
 The RET rate is prescribed up to 0.20% and applies on an annual basis to all real estate situated in the RS, except for real estate which is used for production where the RET rate is prescribed up to 0.10%.
-The RET base is the market value of real estate, whose market value is determined in accordance with municipal decisions.